 - Tip sheet for teachers and staff

-Web-based Learning System (WELS) is designed to track data, ratings, and quality improvement work for providers participating in the Quality Rating and Improvement System (QRIS).
-The portal allows providers to access and enter information, view assessment data details, upload documentation, and collaborate on quality improvement efforts with coaches.
-All OECE-funded providers must commit to achieving and maintaining a Tier 3 rating or higher throughout the funding period.
+Web-based Learning System (WELS) is designed to track data, ratings, and quality improvement work for programs participating in the Quality Rating and Improvement System (QRIS).
+The portal allows programs to access and enter information, view assessment data details, upload documentation, and collaborate on quality improvement efforts with coaches.
+All OECE-funded programs must commit to achieving and maintaining a Tier 3 rating or higher throughout the funding period.